-Indicators, for HUD guidance on detecting falsification through frequent payroll review and interview comparison.
+Falsification Indicators, for HUD guidance on detecting falsification through frequent payroll review and interview comparison.

-Certified payroll reports must submitted by the contractor to the grantee within seven to eleven working days of the end of the payroll period.
-A Payroll Form and Statement of Compliance is provided as Attachment 6-11.
+Certified payroll reports must be submitted by the contractor to the subrecipient within seven working days of the end of the payroll period.
+A Payroll Form and Statement of Compliance is provided as to be used, but alternative payroll documentation must include all of the same elements in order to determine compliance with applicable regulations.
+And a Statement of Compliance must accompany each payroll submission.

+Attachment 6-11.
 Note that an employee's full social security number and address are not to be included on these certified payroll reports.
 Instead, an alternative individual identity number should be used, such as the last four digits of the employee's social security number or an employee ID.
-This form does not have to be used, but alternative payroll documentation must include all of the same elements in order to determine compliance with applicable regulations.
-And a Statement of Compliance must accompany each payroll submission.
+This form does not have